brooklynrail/brooklynrail-platform/content/people/heather-hart.md

 ---
 name: Heather Hart
-first_name: Heather
+first_name: "Heather "
 last_name: Hart
-short_bio: Through her interdisciplinary practice, **Heather Hart** fuses fabricated and historical belief systems; legends that have been bequeathed through generations mixed with invention and intuition.
-She creates new rituals to empower the individual; in her words, she makes oracles.
-These works on paper depict a kind of enigmatic nature of a space, exploring inherited forms, the phenomenology of nostalgic architecture, and PTSD.
-There is a reference to power and imagining these narratives using it to tear the roof off, thus unearthing an idea of ‘home’ and also demonstrating a cosmic energy and explaining something inconceivable.
-Born in Seattle, WA, Hart lives and works in Brooklyn, NY.
+short_bio: "Through her interdisciplinary practice **Heather Hart** fuses fabricated and historical belief systems; legends that have been bequeathed through generations mixed with invention and intuition.
+She is captivated by the slippage, the liminal space, between truth and fiction, oral and written histories; between what one says and what the other hears.
+Hart is interested in the communication between the public and the artist, the public and the work, and public with each other in a space.
+She is interested in cognition as it intersects with the built environment, historical records and the Black fantastic.
+Hart co-founded the nonprofit Black Lunch Table, most recently was a Fellow at the Radcliffe Institute for Advanced Study at Harvard, and is an Assistant Professor at Rutgers University. "
 portraits:
   - media: 2022/12/heather-hart
 website: https://www.heather-hart.com/